ManuelZ/tv_automation/README.md

 - Convert the model to the ONNX format
 - Load the model using the OpenCV DNN module

-First I'll talk about the annotation software, then I'll go back to the logistics of capturing images and the proces of adding new data to the dataset.
+First, I’ll discuss the annotation software.
+Then, I’ll revisit the logistics of capturing images and the process of adding new data to the dataset.

 ## Using CVAT for annotating images